Frequently Asked Questions

 A: It is directed by a group of private citizens (trustees) representing many aspects of the area’s business, cultural, civic and educational leadership.
 Our Foundation also has a Executive Director responsible for managing the day-to-day activities of the Foundation.

-Q: IS THE BOARD OF EDUCATION AND ADMINISTRATION INVOLVED?
+Q: IS ADMINISTRATION INVOLVED?

 Q: WHAT TYPES OF THINGS DOES THE FOUNDATION FUND?